warigaricoding/WillDo/client/README.md

 # WillDo

 See ['src/index.html'](src/index.html) for an overview of the project structure
 which centers around the ['app-root' component](src/app/app.component.html)
+the ['task-list' component](src/app/task-list/task-list.component.ts) is an example of a component we may re-use for difference scenarios i.e. multiple groups
+Note: Angular routing (i.e. selecting different tasks etc. via URLS) has not yet been implemented

 [Node.js](https://nodejs.org/en/download/) is needed to build the client;
 other prequisites are portably installed into this folder after running either `FIRSTRUN` or `npm i` with this folder as the current directory